Greenwich, and Connecticut in general, has a long relationship with literacy.

 Now, the main entrance into the library leads into a gorgeous and expansive addition to the first building.
 This entire new wing is bright, spacious, airy, and full of computers on the first floor.
-All the computers are free to use, and in good condition.
+All the computers and similar technologies are free to use, and in good condition.

 What You’ll Find at the Greenwich Library